Health insurance for students: Your guide to the best cover during your studies

 Do I have to pay health insurance contributions as a student if I receive BAföG?

-Yes, if you are no longer covered by family insurance, you will need to pay contributions.
-However, BAföG recipients can apply for a subsidy for health and nursing care insurance, which was 122 euros from the winter semester 22/23.
+Yes, if you are no longer covered by family insurance, you must pay contributions.
+However, BAföG recipients can apply for a subsidy towards health and long-term care insurance, which was 122 euros from the winter semester 22/23.

-What is the income limit for family insurance with student jobs?
+What income limit applies to family insurance for student jobs?

-For family insurance, the monthly total income from a mini job must not exceed 556 euros in the year 2025.
-For other sources of income, the limit is 535 euros.
+For family insurance, the total monthly income in 2025 must not exceed 556 euros for a mini job.
+For other income, the limit is 535 euros.

 What is the 20-hour rule for working students?

-Working students are not allowed to work more than 20 hours per week during the lecture period in order to remain eligible for the favourable student health insurance.
+Working students may not work more than 20 hours per week during term time in order to remain eligible for the favourable student health insurance.
 Exceptions apply during lecture-free periods or for night/weekend work under certain conditions.

-Can I switch from private to statutory health insurance as a student?
+As a student, can I switch back from private to statutory health insurance?

-If you were exempted from the statutory health insurance obligation at the start of your studies and switched to private health insurance, it is generally no longer possible to switch back to statutory health insurance during your studies.
-A change is usually only possible again once you take up a job that requires mandatory insurance after your studies.
+If, at the start of your studies, you have been exempted from compulsory statutory health insurance (GKV) and switched to private health insurance (PKV), a switch back to statutory health insurance (GKV) is generally no longer possible during your studies.
+It is usually only possible again once you take up employment subject to compulsory insurance after graduating.

-What is the cost of health insurance for students over 30?
+How much does health insurance cost for students over 30?

-Students over 30 are generally no longer eligible for coverage under the KVdS.
-They can then opt for voluntary statutory health insurance, where the contribution depends on income (the minimum contribution often exceeds 200 euros), or choose to take out private health insurance.
+Students over 30 can usually no longer be insured under the KVdS.
+They can then take out voluntary statutory health insurance, where the premium depends on income (minimum contribution often over 200 euros), or take out private health insurance.

 Do I need special health insurance for a semester abroad?